SURFZJY/EAST-caffe/README.md

 ### Installation
 1. Any version of caffe version > 1.0 should be ok. (suggest use the https://github.com/weiliu89/caffe/tree/ssd)
+2. If the DiceCoefLoss Layer do not support, please recompile caffe with the Dice Coefficient Loss Layer (https://github.com/HolmesShuan/A-Variation-of-Dice-coefficient-Loss-Caffe-Layer) or use python version 'DiceCoefLossLayer' (The comment part in train.protxt) as subsititution.

 ### Download
 1. Models trained on ICDAR 2013 (training set) + ICDAR 2015 (training set): (Todo)